dice-group/IGUANA/docs_new/configuration/overview.md

 Each section holds an array of their respective items.
 Each item type will be defined further in this documentation.
+The order of the sections is not important.
 The general structure of a suite configuration may look like this:

 ```yaml